 You can find out more about everything SeaWorld has to offer families here.

 Discovery Cove is a great day to either do experiences that you wouldn’t do otherwise – swimming with dolphins or sharks and the SeaVoyager Trek.
 But, you can go and just access the day resort too.
 With beautiful beaches, tropical surroundings and so many different areas to explore both adults children will love it.
+Even toddlers would have a great time!
 There’s a river to swim along, otters and sharks to see through glass screens under water and a whole reef to snorkel around as well as food and drink on tap.
+It’s a real Orlando kids highlight!

 You can read more about our time at Discovery Cove here.